MongoDB Logo MongoDB/mdbr-leaf-ir

 Technical Report

-A technical report detailing our proposed LEAF training procedure will be available soon (link will be added here).
+A technical report detailing our proposed LEAF training procedure is available here.

 Highlights